Veslyquix/SRR_FEGBA/Readme.md

 Gordin portrait by Thorn
 Wrys portrait by Thorn
 Ogma portrait by Thorn
-Barst portrait by Thorn
+Barst portrait by Nobody, Glaceo, Nickt, ReykRS, AthenaBaer
 Bord portrait by Frigid, Nickt
 Cord portrait by Frigid, Nickt, Glaceo
 Darros portrait by FEier
 Castor portrait by Thorn
-Lena portrait by Thorn
+Lena portrait by MK404, Nickt
 Julian portrait by Thorn
 Navarre portrait by BuskHusker
 Matthis portrait by Thorn
-Merric portrait by Thorn
+Merric portrait by Blaze, Nickt
-Hardin portrait by Thorn
+Hardin portrait by Nickt
 Wolf portrait by Thorn
 Sedgar portrait by Thorn, AlemOwl
 Roshea portrait by Thorn